zowe/docs-site/docs/user-guide/cli-using-integrating-apiml.md

     If you already created a base profile, you might not be prompted for the host and port.
 3. Provide a base path and base profile on commands to connect to API ML.

-     If you use the  `--show-token` option with the log-in command, you must manually supply the token on each command using the `--token-value` option, as in the following example:
+     If you use the  `--show-token` option with the log-in command, you must manually supply the token on each command using the `--token-value` option.
+For example:

      ```
      zowe plugins list --base-path "ibmzosmf/api/v1" --token-value "123"